This is the forth in our series of "miniature machine" PLC Trainers, these are real functioning machines and will work just like a production machine.

-Ground shipping only ~ instock and can ship today, the PLC is not included.
+Ground shipping only ~ in stock, the PLC is not included.

 The scope for this trainer to levitate the ball at a given height and the PID will keep the ball at the correct height, the variables are fan speed, manual damper at the top of the tube and at the bottom a electrical damper controlled via the PLC or push buttons.